 Show All Answers

-Residents or neighborhoods can submit requests for construction or filling of sidewalk gaps within their neighborhoods trough the Sidewalks Matching Funds Program.
-New sidewalk construction may require property owners or HOAs to dedicate pedestrian access easement to allow construction to occur.
+Residents or neighborhoods can submit requests to construct or fill sidewalk gaps within their neighborhoods through the Sidewalks Matching Funds Program.
+New sidewalk construction may require property owners or HOAs to dedicate pedestrian access easements to allow construction to occur.

 If the city owns the sidewalk, a Come Fix This form can be completed with the request to have a sidewalk evaluated for repairs.
 If the sidewalk is on private property, the homeowner or HOA will be responsible for the repair and maintenance.
 If a homeowner or HOA is responsible for the repair of a sidewalk, contact Public Works for assistance with the guidelines and inspection process.

 Check out our interactive map!
 You can select different map views to see not only what sidewalks have been completed, but also where future sidewalks are planned.

 Sidewalks are guided by a master plan that includes recommendations for sidewalk and trail segments across the City.
 Using the master plan as a guide, sidewalks ultimately get built by one of four ways:

 Get more information about how sidewalks are built here.